 - Swelling of the throat and face

 - Lips and fingernails turning blue

 When someone overdoses on Morphine immediate medical attention is required.
 Victims of overdose are to be transported to a hospital or emergency department, where medical professionals will monitor vital signs, including breathing, pulse, and blood pressure to treat any necessary symptoms.
+The quickest remedy or antidote in most cases of Morphine overdose is the medication Narcan, which rapidly reverses the effects of opioids.
 One of the most dangerous side effects of a Morphine overdose is life-threatening respiratory depression, so breathing is closely monitored during this time.
 Impaired breathing may necessitate airway support, oxygen, insertion of a breathing tube, or putting the person on a ventilator.
 If respiratory depression is not immediately recognized and treated, it can lead to respiratory arrest and death.

 The Long-Term Effects of Morphine Use

 There are many serious long-term side effects of Morphine abuse.
 While some are merely uncomfortable, such as fever and hives, others are incredibly dangerous and could result in irreversible damage to a person’s health.
 For example, many people who use Morphine find themselves at an increased risk for blood-borne pathogens like HIV.
 This is because many people who misuse the drug or take it illicitly inject it intravenously, sometimes with shared needles.
 In addition to increased exposure to diseases like HIV and Hepatitis C, many people who abuse Morphine will experience adrenal insufficiency and severe hypotension.
 Opioid-induced involuntary muscle hyperactivity is also characteristic in those who take chronic high-doses of the drug.

 Some of the other long-term effects of Morphine use includes:

 - Loss of sex drive

 - Kidney failure

 - Physical weakness